-After a four year absence, the classic beat ‘em up series Double Dragon returns with a brand-new entry on PlayStation 4 and Steam: Double Dragon IV.
-Featuring 8-bit style graphics and 2-player local co-op, this entry aims for the nostalgic crowd.
+After a four year absence, the classic beat ‘em up series Double Dragon returns with a brand-new entry on consoles and PC: Double Dragon IV.
+Featuring 8-bit-style graphics and 2-player local co-op, this entry aims for the nostalgic crowd.
 But will gamers who missed out on the NES games get their money’s worth from this budget sequel?

 Double Dragon 101

 Following its arcade inception in 1987, the Double Dragon series popularized both cooperative gameplay and the beat ‘em up genre for several years.
 Two players took on the roles of Billy and Jimmy Lee, masters of the martial art Sosetsuken, as they dared to defy the Shadow Warriors in a vaguely post-apocalyptic setting.
 Billy’s girlfriend Marian alternately got kidnapped, killed, or fought over amid the gang battles.

 When original creator Technos Japan sadly shut its doors in 1996, Double Dragon dwindled to sporadic releases from various developers.
 2012’s Double Dragon Neon sported phenomenal co-op and production values; 2013’s amateurish Double Dragon II: Wander of the Dragons didn’t measure up.
 Arc System Works, owner of Technos’ River City Ransom/Kunio-kun series, snapped up the Double Dragon license last year.

 In choosing to revive the series, Arc brought back three original series staff to the four-man team.
 They chose to work with sprites from the NES version of Double Dragon II (as opposed to the arcade game or excellent PC Engine version), positioning IV as a direct sequel – an NES game that never was.
 This ups the nostalgic factor while also keeping costs down – Double Dragon IV sells for $6.99 and was presumably developed on a thin budget.